davidgchaves/four-semesters-in-six-hours/README.md

 	- the 2nd 10 items take 13s,
 	- the 3rd 10 items take 7s.
 - More on this later, with merge and quicksort.

+## 2. Recursion

+- Can make the code very simple for some problems.
+- Inherently carries a potentially large footprint:
+	- Every time you call the function, another call to the stack is added.